Chief Marketing Officer (CMO) Programme (Modular)

 - Module 1: New Ideas on Marketing: “Unconventional” Marketing

 - Module 2: Game Theory

 - Module 3: Digital Marketing: Theory and Practice

 - Module 4: Pricing Strategy

 Gain membership in the CEIBS Alumni Association.
 Learn More

+Programme Fee includes tuition, case licensing fees, lunches, stationery, other course materials, interpretation and translation fees if required.
 The full fee must be paid within two weeks upon receipt of the payment notice.
 Applications made within 30 days of the start of a programme require immediate payment.
 CEIBS reserves the right to amend information on this programme including price, discount, date, location, faculty, daily schedule and other details.

-This programme aims to share with participants the cutting-edge research findings and ideas about marketing and related areas, analyse various challenges CMOs are facing today, and help them identify market dynamics from a broader perspective, make and rectify marketing strategies, therefore creating more value for their companies.
+This programme aims to share with participants the cutting-edge research findings and ideas about marketing and related areas, analyze various challenges CMOs are facing today, and help them identify market dynamics from a broader perspective, make and rectify marketing strategies, therefore creating more value for their companies.

 This programme will help participants: